Recent Advances in Optimal Transport for Machine Learning: Introduction

 First, \gls{ot} defines a \emph{metric between distributions}, known by different names, such as Wasserstein distance, Dudley metric, Kantorovich metric, or \gls{emd}.
-This metric belongs to the family of \glspl{ipm} (see section~\ref{sec:prob_family}).
-In many problems (e.g., generative modeling), the Wasserstein distance is preferable over other notions of dissimilarity between distributions, such as the \gls{kl} divergence, due its topological and statistical properties.

-Second, \gls{ot} presents itself as a \emph{toolkit} or framework for \gls{ml} practitioners to manipulate probability distributions.
-For instance, researchers can use \gls{ot} for aggregating or interpolating between probability distributions, through Wasserstein barycenters and geodesics.
-Hence, \gls{ot} is a principled way to study the space of probability distributions.
+Under certain conditions, this metric belongs to the family of \glspl{ipm} (see section~\ref{sec:background}).
+In many problems (e.g., generative modeling), the Wasserstein distance is preferable over other notions of dissimilarity between distributions, such as the \gls{kl} divergence, due to its topological, statistical, and geometrical properties.
+Second, \gls{ot} presents a \emph{toolkit} or framework for \gls{ml} practitioners to manipulate probability distributions.
+Hence, \gls{ot} is a principled tool to understand the space of probability distributions.